Terry Williams (drummer)

-Terrence Williams (born 11 January 1948) is a Welsh retired rock drummer.
+Terrence Williams (born 11 January 1948) is a retired Welsh rock drummer.
 During the 1970s and early 1980s Williams was drummer with Dave Edmunds / Rockpile and Man.
 Rockpile split in 1981 and Williams joined Dire Straits from 1982 until 1988.

 Williams was born in Swansea.
-During the 1960s, he played in a number of Welsh bands, including Commancheros, The Smokeless Zone, Dream and Plum Crazy, before joining Dave Edmunds' band Love Sculpture.
+During the 1960s, he played in a number of Welsh bands, including Commancheros, the Smokeless Zone, Dream and Plum Crazy, before joining Dave Edmunds' band Love Sculpture.
 In 1970 he joined the Welsh rock group Man, which included two former Dream and Smokeless Zone members, Deke Leonard and Martin Ace.
-With Man, he originally appeared on seven Studio albums, three Live albums and two Various artists, live albums, and has subsequently appeared on a number of retrospective releases.
-When Man split in 1976, Williams rejoined Edmunds in the band Rockpile with Nick Lowe and Billy Bremner, and continued working with Leonard.

 Between 1981 and 1982, Williams was part of the Neverland Express band, backing Meat Loaf.
 In June 1982 Williams joined Dire Straits as the replacement for drummer Pick Withers, shortly after the release of their fourth studio album Love Over Gold.
 Williams played with them for the first time on the 1983 EP titled ExtendedancEPlay (featuring the hit single "Twisting by the Pool") and on the 1982–1983 Love over Gold Tour.
-The band's double live album Alchemy: Dire Straits Live was a recording of excerpts from the final two concerts from that tour at London's Hammersmith Odeon in July 1983, featuring Williams, and was released in March 1984.
-In 1983 Dire Straits frontman Mark Knopfler wrote and produced the music score for the film Local Hero, which also featured Williams.
+The band's double live album Alchemy: Dire Straits Live was a recording of excerpts from the final two concerts from that eight month long tour at London's Hammersmith Odeon in July 1983, featuring Williams, and was released in March 1984.